-What should I do if my pet is
+What should I do if my pet is accidentally given too many doses?

-accidentally given too many doses?
-Contact your vet immediately if your pet receives an overdose of dorzolamide.
+Contact your vet immediately if your pet receives an overdose of latanoprost.
 However, if a single extra dose is given on a single occasion only, it is unlikely to cause any significant problems.

-Can my pet take dorzolamide if I am already giving them other drugs?
+Can my pet take latanoprost if I am already giving them other drugs?

 Tell your vet if you are giving your pet any other medications, even if you think they already know.
 This includes herbal or off-the-shelf remedies from a pet shop, pharmacy or health store.
-Dorzolamide should be used with caution in patients with significant liver or kidney disease.
+Latanoprost should not be used in patients with uveitis (inflammation of the uvea of the eye) or with anterior lens luxation.

-What are the possible side effects of dorzolamide for my pet?
+What are the possible side effects of latanoprost for my pet?

 The skin around the eyes may become sore and the eyes may appear swollen, red and itchy - this is usually seen when drops are used more than once or for long periods.
-In some patients there can be vomiting, diarrhoea and increased difficulty breathing however these signs are uncommon.
+In humans, increased pigmentation of the iris has been noticed, this is uncommon in dogs.
 If you notice any significant effects, or your pet is unable to open their eye, contact your vet immediately.

-What should I do if my pet is unwell while taking dorzolamide?
+What should I do if my pet is unwell while taking latanoprost?